fsharp/fslang-design/drafts/FS-1146-scoped-nowarn.md

 Use of the new `#warnon` directive under earlier language versions shall throw error 3350 (language feature error).

-Warning 236 ("Directives inside modules are ignored") shall be removed.
+Warning 236 ("Directives inside modules are ignored") shall be removed for language versions containing the Scoped Nowarn feature.

 ## Tooling